Fourth Amendment Defenses for Drug Prosecutions

 The search warrant requirement has many exceptions.
 However, law enforcement does not always act pursuant to a valid exception when conducting a search without a warrant.
 If law enforcement illegally searches or seizes evidence in violation of your Fourth Amendment Right, it must be suppressed.
 This means that the evidence found pursuant to the unlawful search cannot be used as evidence against you in court.
 In state and federal court, charges of drug possession or possession with intent to distribute often hinge on whether the search was legal.

-The criminal defense lawyers of Berry Law Firm have successfully confronted drug charges on Fourth Amendment grounds in both state and federal trial courts and courts of appeals.
+The criminal defense lawyers of Berry Law have successfully confronted drug charges on Fourth Amendment grounds in both state and federal trial courts and courts of appeals.

 We handle felony drug crime cases in state and federal courts of Nebraska, from unlawful search and seizure cases to possessing or transporting narcotics and allegations of drug trafficking and conspiracy.
 Contact us today to schedule a consultation with our veteran trial lawyers in Lincoln and Omaha.